Water access licences

 When a water sharing plan commences, most existing Water Act 1912 licences are replaced by water access licences and approvals under the Water Management Act 2000.

-For more information on the steps to the issuing of a water access licence certificate by Land and Property Information after the commencement of a water sharing plan, go to Water licensing > About licences > Licence conversion.
+For more information on the steps to the issuing of a water access licence certificate by Land and Property Information after the commencement of a water sharing plan, go to licence conversion.

 On this page